-Macallan Amber Highland single malt Scotch whisky: review, price and tasting notes
+Macallan Amber Highland single malt Scotch whisky: review and tasting notes

-The Single Malt Whisky Macallan Amber is a spirit that comes from a careful selection and then age in barrels used to produce Sherry.
+The Single Malt Whisky Macallan Amber is a spirit that is carefully selected and aged in barrels used to make sherry.

-This process infuses into the Macallan Amber a unique charm: it’s rich, sumptuous, spicy, full of vanilla suggestions.
+This process imparts a distinct charm to the Macallan Amber: it’s rich, sumptuous, spicy, and full of vanilla hints.
 Actually, there is way too much vanilla in this whisky, if we want to find a defect.

-Perhaps a purist who loves more shady and surly whiskeys could find the Macallan Amber frivolous, unmanly, not enough salty, but its vanilla-nuts charm is irresistible.
-Especially for palates who enjoy soft and round Scotch.
+Perhaps a purist who loves more shady and surly whiskeys could find the Macallan Amber frivolous, unmanly, and not enough salty, but its vanilla-nut charm is irresistible.
+Especially for those who like soft, round Scotch.

 Macallan Amber’s bouquet

-Getting down to the details: the bouquet is wide with plenty of dried fruits such as dates, raisins, baked apricots and a deliciously spiced rainbow of scents based on vanilla, cinnamon and nutmeg.
+Getting down to the details: the bouquet is wide with plenty of dried fruits such as dates, raisins, and baked apricots and a deliciously spiced rainbow of scents based on vanilla, cinnamon, and nutmeg.

 On the palate

-It’s fruity, caressing, with a medium body and a not too strong alcoholic thickness, but remember that Amber just wants to caress your palate, not make war.
+It’s fruity and caressing, with a medium body and a not-too-strong alcoholic thickness, but remember that Amber just wants to caress your palate, not make war.

-If you tough guys that that eat salmon, smoked herring with grated peat over them, well you will not like the Macallan Amber.
+If you like salmon and smoked herring with grated peat on top, you won’t like the Macallan Amber.

-However if you are looking for a whisky with an affordable, luxurious, but not too “rigorous” flavor, then the Macallan Amber is a bottle to consider for your home bar.
+However, if you are looking for a whisky with an affordable, luxurious flavor that is not too “rigorous,” then the Macallan Amber is a bottle to consider for your home bar.